fukamachi/anypool/README.md

 - `:connector` (Required): A function to make and return a new connection object.
 It takes no arguments.
 - `:disconnector`: A function to disconnect a given object.
 It takes a single argument which is made by `:connector`.
 - `:ping`: A function to check if the given object is still available.
 It takes a single argument.
 - `:max-open-count`: The maximum number of concurrently open connections.
 The default is `4` and can be configured with `*default-max-open-count*`.
+If `nil`, allows unlimited connections (never blocks or errors).
 - `:max-idle-count`: The maximum number of idle/pooled connections.
 The default is `2` and can be configured with `*default-max-idle-count*`.
 - `:timeout`: The milliseconds to wait in `fetch` when the number of open connection reached to the maximum.
 If `nil`, it waits forever.
 The default is `nil`.
 - `:idle-timeout`: The milliseconds to disconnect idle resources after they're `putback`ed to the pool.
 If `nil`, it won't disconnect automatically.
 The default is `nil`.